 Essential Repairs

-None noted at the date of inspection.
+None.

 Estimated cost of essential repairs

 Retention recommended?
 Yes X No

-Retention amount]
+Retention amount

-Comment on Mortgageability ,
+Comment on Mortgageability 1

 The property forms suitable security for mortgage purposes subject to the specific lend ing criteria of any mortgage provider.

 Valuation

-Market value in present condition £ 265,000
+Market value in present condition £ 150,000

-Market value on completion of essential repairs
+Market value on completion of essential repairs ${\mathfrak L}$

-Insurance reinstatement value £ 390,000
+Insurance reinstatement value £ [

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)
+(to include the cost of total rebuilding (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No